makerdao/community/governance/votes/Executive vote - November 5, 2021.md

 ### DUX-001 Core Unit Budget

-As per this [ratification poll](https://vote.makerdao.com/polling/QmSYLL9K?network=mainnet#poll-detail) 359,120.80 DAI will be distributed to the Development and UX (DUX-001) Core Unit Auditors Wallet at **0x5A994D8428CCEbCC153863CCdA9D2Be6352f89ad** if this executive proposal passes.
+As per this [ratification poll](https://vote.makerdao.com/polling/QmSYLL9K?network=mainnet#poll-detail), **359,120.80 DAI** will be distributed to the Development and UX (DUX-001) Core Unit Auditors Wallet at **0x5A994D8428CCEbCC153863CCdA9D2Be6352f89ad** if this executive proposal passes.

 This distribution will give the DUX-001 Auditors Wallet a total of 483,575 DAI as requested in [MIP40c3-SP26](https://mips.makerdao.com/mips/details/MIP40c3SP26).